algorhythmicdev/AlgoWeb/README.md

 Compliance with privacy laws is also addressed: the site will have a clear Privacy Policy and Terms of Service (linked in the footer).
 We use a GDPR-compliant cookie consent mechanism and minimal tracking.
 Any user data (like emails from the contact form or newsletter) will be handled according to our privacy principles (only used for the stated purpose, stored securely).

 2026 Rollout Plan (By Quarter)

+> ✅ Timeline messaging represented across product pages (roadmaps, status banners) and documentation sections to align with
+> the described quarterly updates.

 We have a phased plan to launch and enhance the website in sync with our product development and branding efforts throughout 2026.
 This ensures the site stays up-to-date with our progress and adheres to the evolving design strategy: